Published

 export class AppModule { }

-Please note, that for module AngularFireModule the method initilizeApp is called and that the Firebase configuration (available via environment.firebase) is passed into that method.
+Please note that we’re using the new modular SDK approach for Firebase.
 To gain access to the environment object you need to add the following import statement as well:

 import { environment } from './../environments/environment';

-Let’s add the Bootstrap 4 library to our project by using NPM again:
+Let’s add the Bootstrap 5 library to our project by using NPM:

 Furthermore we’d like to include the navigation bar from the starter template as well.
-We do that by first adding a new component to out application by using Angular CLI again:
+We do that by first adding a new component to our application by using Angular CLI again:

 This command creates a new folder src/app/app-navbar/.
 Within that folder you’ll find the following four files: